CS5342: Multimedia Computing and Applications

 Brief Course Outline

-* Introduction to Multimedia Computing (2 hrs)
+* Introduction to Multimedia Computing (2 hrs), [Slides]

-Motivation; Fundamentals of Multimedia Computing; Image, Video and Audio Compression Overview;
+Motivation; Fundamentals of Multimedia Computing; Image, Video and Audio Compression Overview

-* Content-based Retrieval (8 hrs)
+* Content-based Retrieval (6 hrs)

-Image Retrieval; Video Retrieval; Audio retrieval; Tagging;
+Image Retrieval; Video Retrival; Tagging

 * Multimedia Content Processing (4 hrs)